verrazzano/docs/content/en/docs/setup/upgrade/perform.md

 You can upgrade Verrazzano using the Verrazzano [CLI]({{< relref "/docs/setup/install/prepare/cli-setup.md" >}}) or with [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/).
 See the following respective sections.

 {{< alert title="NOTE" color="primary" >}}For optimal functionality, be sure to install or upgrade the CLI version to match the Verrazzano version to which you are upgrading.
-Also it is recommended to create a backup of your current cluster using Velero before initiating the upgrade process.
 {{< /alert >}}

 - [Upgrade Verrazzano using the CLI](#upgrade-verrazzano-using-the-cli)